 Mexico is an all year round diving destination but the best times to go depends on the marine wildlife and their presence at the dive sites.
 Socorro has the calmest seas from November to May with the waters being around 28 degrees Celsius (82 degrees Fahrenheit) in November, 21 degrees Celsius (69 degrees Fahrenheit) in February and back up to 25 degrees Celsius (68 degrees Fahrenheit) in May.
 These winter months also bring with them the main spectacles; thousands of humpback whales which come here to breed, and many manta rays.
 The visibility here depends solely on the plankton in the water which depends on the moon, but in general, the visibility is great.

 The best months to dive in Guadalupe are August to October with the best visibility to see the many rowdy male sharks which are around during this time, but waters here are colder, around 20 degrees, so a wetsuit is important.
 If Hammerheads is what you are hoping to see then September and October are the best months to go.

 Tips For Travellers

-Each liveaboard has their own minimum dive experience level, most expect having your Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives please always check this before booking and it is important to remember your dive logs/logbooks.
+Each liveaboard has their own minimum dive experience level, most expect to have your Advanced Open water with at least 50 logged dives, but there are a few which only need you to have your Open Water and no minimum logged dives please always check this before booking and it is important to remember your dive logs/logbooks.

-The main language is Spanish, however English is widely spoken all around the country and on the liveaboards.
+The main language is Spanish, however, English is widely spoken all around the country and on the liveaboards.
 The currency is the Mexican Peso and you can easily exchange all popular currencies such as US dollars and Euros etc.